 Back then, there was no ferry on Wednesday, Friday and Sunday.
 It’s worth checking Wakatobi tourism board’s official website to check for an eventual updated schedule.

 Other cheaper solutions exists.
 Pelni operates a larger ferry called Jetliner that goes from Kendari to Baubau and then Wanci.
 You can find schedules for the departure from Baubau in the article on Buton.

 An even cheaper option would be the KM Sabuk Nusantara 44 operated by Perintis who allegedly costs only 50’000Rp from Kendari to Wanci (goes to Tomia and other islands afterwards).
 Someone gave me a contact of a guy called Firman that was able to send me the schedule in 2019.
 You can have a look on the schedule here.
 Try to contact him in Indonesian on WA : +62 822-9644-4948.

 How to come from Tana Toraja ?

-Here I what I did but retrospectively it was probably not the best solution :
+I did it once in 2017.
+Here is what I did but retrospectively it was probably not the best solution :